 Your self worth hinges on your ability to be you.
-Here’s how to be authentic.
+So what does it mean to be authentic?

 It’s taken me many years to get to the space of putting my real self out there.

 Conforming to others expectations is something I’ve struggled with for as long as I can remember.

 What people think of me in my life has mattered, quite a lot.